MurmurationsNetwork/MurmurationsProtocol/api-index-v1.md

 > :construction: INDEX SYNCING
 >
 > A `nodeId` is for future planning, so that multiple indices can synchronize their lists of nodes.
 It will be a hash of the profile stored at the `profileUrl` that was submitted by the node.
 Nodes can compare `profileUrl`s and then `nodeId`s between themselves.
-They will also store a Unix timestamp (`lastValidated`) of when they obtained the `nodeId` for each `profileUrl`.
+They will also store a Unix timestamp (`lastChecked`) of when they obtained the `nodeId` for each `profileUrl`.
 The index with the oldest timestamp should download the profile from the `profileUrl` and regenerate the `nodeId`.
 This is just a rough idea of index syncing; it will need to be thought through in a lot more detail, including thinking about edge cases.
 >

 ### `DELETE /nodes/{nodeId}`